parkerdavis1/portfolio-eleventy/projects/ebird-weather.md

 ### UNIX time stamps with OpenWeather

-Open Weather recently introduced the "One Call" API which is very similar to Visual Crossing so I decided to give it a try.
+Open Weather recently introduced the ["One Call" API](https://openweathermap.org/api/one-call-3#history) which is very similar to Visual Crossing so I decided to give it a try.

 One perk was the API automatically returned weather for the minute that you request, instead of having to do multiple API requests and calculations.
 Because the returned data is for the minute requested, it is far easier to parse.
 This improved efficiency and greatly reduced complexity for very recent weather requests.

 OpenWeather does require inputting a UNIX time stamp for queries.
 Because the location of a checklist is not necessarily in the same timezone as the user, I needed some way to find the timezone offset for any given location.
 I looked into a few tools and services but they seemed overly bloated, complex or too expensive.

 Eventually I realized OpenWeather does provide timezone offset data in its API returns, so it was only a matter of making a pre-weather query to get the timezone offset for a location, then use that data to calculate the necessary UNIX time stamps to then make the actual weather requests.
-Some minor inefficiency, but necessary due to this specific API's quirks.
+Some minor inefficiency but necessary due to this specific API's quirks.

 ## Svelte and added customization

-I decided I wanted to add some user customization and more complex state to the app so I recreated the app in Svelte.
+I decided I wanted to add some user customization to the app so I recreated the app in [Svelte](https://svelte.dev/).
 I added an options button to allow the user to pick which weather data to include in their checklist, which has a preview field at the top.
 I refined the form validation and error handling.

 <!-- ![RainBird options menu screenshot](/assets/images/RainCrowScreenshots/options.png) -->
 {% image "assets/images/RainCrowScreenshots/options.png", "RainBird options menu screenshot" %}